 Select standard contracts or parts thereof defined by GAFTA

 Most agricultural commodity trade contracts are based on standard forms established by trade associations.
 For example, contracts by GAFTA (The Grain and Feed Trade Association) are estimated to be responsible for 80% of the 180 million tonnes of cereals traded annually worldwide, as well as a significant share of the world’s trade in feeding stuffs and pulses.

-These standard contracts generally cover quality grading, delivery terms, provide protection, advice with regards to insurance and to appropriate payment, and include an arbitration clause and provisions in case of default.
+These standard contracts generally cover quality grading and delivery terms.
+They also provide protection, advice with regards to insurance and to appropriate payment, and include an arbitration clause and provisions in case of default.
 Example contracts are: